 So, without further ado, here are eight things INFPs need on the job to be happy.
-These points aren’t exclusive to the INFP personality type, but they are common to INFPs.
+These points aren’t exclusive to this personality type, but they are common INFP struggles.
 If you’re an INFP, I hope this post helps you get closer to finding the right career.

 (What’s your personality type?
 We recommend this free personality assessment.)